 www.teatrolafenice.it

 Not only is La Fenice one of the most famous opera houses, it’s among the most beautiful.
 Built during a period when several opera houses stood in Venice, La Fenice opened in 1792.
-Yet as its English translation suggests, it has literally risen from the ashes.
-After all, this renowned facility burned to the ground not once, but twice.
+Yet, as its English translation suggests, it has risen from the ashes.
+After all, this renowned facility burned to the ground not once but twice.
 Despite these setbacks, La Fenice hosted the premieres of several timeless operas.
-Hence its legendary status, with notable operas like Rigoletto, La traviata and Tancredi.
+Hence its legendary status, with notable operas like Rigoletto, La Traviata, and Tancredi.

 Where Is Teatro La Fenice in Venice?

 La Fenice is a five-minute walk from the western edge of St Marks Square, near the Music Museum.
-The current 2021/2022 season will feature several important operas well into May.
-In brief are important operas like Faust and Le baruffe.
-Additionally, Venice’s most important opera house will feature concerts with La Fenice orchestra and choir.
+The 2021/2022 season will feature several vital operas well into May.
+In brief, there are essential operas like Faust and Le Baruffe.
+Venice’s most important opera house will also feature concerts with La Fenice orchestra and choir.

 Vienna State Opera